nickeblewis/nicklewisphoto/content/posts/2018-01-16-longing-for-spring.md

 The days are getting slightly longer now but the cold lingers on, so it is fun to rewind through my archives for some photos of Spring.
 I know it is a bit mean of me inclicting this on anyone right now, unless you live in the Southern hemisphere of course.

-The location in this photo was in the heart of Dorset just about a mile awy from the National Trust property, Kingston Lacey.
+The location in this photo was in the heart of Dorset just about a mile away from the National Trust property, Kingston Lacey.
 It is well worth a visit because it is quite big and it's just such a beautiful woodland.

 Photographers take note - Go early because the light is great at that time of day but also you will avoid the crowds that descend upon this ancient woodland in early May.
 I know all too well because I can remember setting up the camera and tripod only to find a small child peering into my lens and trampling all over my scene in the process.